mruv/java-fayawaks/docs/batch-processing.md

 An `ExecutionContext` is store of key/value state data (managed by the Spring framework) scoped to a `JobExecution` or `StepExecution` instance.

+#### A job repository.

+A `JobRepository` is a data persistence mechanism used by all Spring stereotypes described above.

+> It provides CRUD operations for `JobLauncher`, `Job`, and `Step` implementations.
+When a `Job` is first launched, a `JobExecution` is obtained from the repository, and, during the course of execution, `StepExecution` and `JobExecution` implementations are persisted by passing them to the repository.

+Use `@EnableBatchProcessing` to configure a `JobRepository` automatically.

+#### A job launcher.

+A `JobLauncher` is an interface for running jobs given a set of parameters.

+#### An item reader.

+An `ItemReader` is an interface that represents the retrieval of input for a `Step`.

+#### An item writer.

+An `ItemWriter` is an abstraction that represents the output of a Step, one batch or chunk of items at a time.

+#### An item processor.